Stackclash/5e-vault/5. Mechanics/Bestiary/Beast/Giant Lizard.md

 - monster/environment/underdark
 - monster/size/large
 - monster/type/beast
-statblock: inline
+aliases: ["Giant Lizard"]
 ---
 # Giant Lizard
 *Source: Monster Manual p.
-326, Hoard of the Dragon Queen, Tales from the Yawning Portal, Tomb of Annihilation, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Icewind Dale: Rime of the Frostmaiden, Journeys through the Radiant Citadel, Keys from the Golden Vault*
+326. Available in the SRD and the Basic Rules.*

 A giant lizard can be ridden or used as a draft animal.
 Lizardfolk also keep them as pets, and subterranean giant lizards are used as mounts and pack animals by drow, duergar, and other Underdark dwellers.